mc2-center/minidream-r-env/README.md

    - ../minidream-challenge:/shared
 ```

-If you list the files of `/shared`, the files listed will match the
+If you list the files of `/shared` with `docker compose exec -it rstudio ls -l /shared`,
-`minidream-challenge` directory.
+the files listed will match the `minidream-challenge` directory.

 When a volume is mounted, it will preserve the same permissions it has on the
 host.
 For example, let's say `minidream-challenge` has read-write-execute